The Legend of Zelda: A Link to the Past and Four Swords: Post-release

+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated A Link to the Past and Four Swords for "Handheld Game of the Year".

 Audiovisuals

 GamePro's Star Dingo praised the port of A Link to the Past's ability to retain its visuals.
 He specifically praised its "clean sprites", calling its overworld a "colorful, happy place", sarcastically calling it "kiddy".
 Writing for IGN, Craig Harris praised Four Swords' visuals and further called The Legend of Zelda's overture "breathtaking", applauding the Game Boy Advance for recreating the graphics and audio for A Link to the Past from the original Super NES game.
 He gave praise to the music of the multiplayer mode as well, calling the compositions of A Link to the Past's music superior.
-Eurogamer's Tom Bramwell commented that while the graphics do not stand up against fellow Game Boy Advance game Golden Sun, they were a better precursor to the then-upcoming The Wind Waker than visuals similar to The Legend of Zelda: Ocarina of Time, citing its cartoon lining.
+Eurogamer's Tom Bramwell commented that while the graphics do not stand up against fellow Game Boy Advance game Golden Sun, they were a better precursor to the then-upcoming The Wind Waker than visuals similar to Ocarina of Time, citing its cartoon lining.
 He praised it for ensuring that the changes to adjust to the Game Boy Advance's smaller screen were unnoticeable.
 Dingo called the sound effects "indelible", though he noted that they were "a little dated".
 Eurogamer's Tom Bramwell criticized the audio, calling the sound tinnier than the Super NES version, and specifically describing Link's voice as "contemptible".

 Legacy

 Four Swords was followed in 2004 by a GameCube sequel, Four Swords Adventures, which continued the story and expanded upon the gameplay concepts while including a single-player adventure.
 In 2005, the Four Swords prequel The Minish Cap for the Game Boy Advance became the next handheld Zelda game, also co-developed with Capcom.
-A sequel was announced for the Nintendo DS entitled The Legend of Zelda: Four Swords DS, but was cancelled and replaced by The Legend of Zelda: Phantom Hourglass.
+A sequel was announced for the Nintendo DS entitled The Legend of Zelda: Four Swords DS, but was cancelled and replaced by Phantom Hourglass.

-Enhanced port
+Four Swords Anniversary Edition

 To celebrate the 25th anniversary of The Legend of Zelda series, Nintendo rereleased The Legend of Zelda: Four Swords Anniversary Edition on DSiWare as a free limited-time only download for the Nintendo DSi and 3DS users between September 28, 2011, and February 20, 2012.
 The game was later briefly available for download in North America for the Nintendo 3DS and 2DS between January 31 and February 2, 2014.

 Developed by Grezzo, this enhanced port of the once multiplayer-only game includes a new single-player mode where players have the ability to control two Links and switch between them to progress through the levels.
 There are two new areas that can be unlocked: the "Realm of Memories", which features levels resembling those in The Legend of Zelda, A Link to the Past, and Link's Awakening, and the Hero's Trial, which features harder difficulty.

-As previously with The Legend of Zelda: Ocarina of Time 3D, to promote the game, commercials were made featuring actor and comedian Robin Williams with his daughter Zelda Williams.
+As previously with Ocarina of Time 3D, to promote the game, commercials were made featuring actor and comedian Robin Williams with his daughter Zelda Williams.